EJ72/RizomLink-for-Cinema4D/README.md

       Select an object to send to Rizom UV
-      Load RizomLink and select options as desired then click 'Send' button Once UVs are adjusted the way you want, click the 'Get' button If you prefer to have your UVWs updated automatically, check the "Auto Update" checkbox after your file is finished sending to RizomUV
+      Load RizomLink and select options as desired then click 'Send' button Once UVs are adjusted the way you want, click the 'Get' button If you prefer to have your UVWs updated automatically, check the "Auto Update" checkbox after your file is finished       sending to RizomUV(Disabled currently)

 # Known Issues
       -- No MacOS support yet.
 It is coming!